TechsophyOfficial/awgment-package/README.md

                 export docker_password=<repo password>
 ```
 <p>
-Please ensure that the ports are allowed in your firewall and you are able to connect using default clients with  details
+Please ensure that the ports are allowed in your firewall and you are able to connect using default clients with  details.\
+Please refer to [Troubleshooting](##Troubleshooting) for solution to common issues.
 </p>
 Execute the following commands to create kind cluster and set it up with basic installations
 <p>